Disposing of syringes

 Businesses such as acupuncturists, doctors, hairdressers that use sharps for procedures or services must arrange for a medical waste disposal contractor to dispose of used sharps.

-If you come across a discarded syringe on Council land, you can contact Council on 9490 4222, to arrange for it to be removed.
+If you come across a discarded syringe on our land, you can contact Council on 9490 4222, to arrange for it to be removed.

 Collect and dispose of discarded syringes the right way